Amazon vs. consumers on the Aussie shutout

 Some people are questioning why Amazon couldn't just add the GST to purchases destined for Australia.

 Amazon - supposedly one of the world's leading tech companies - is unable to add 10% to Australian orders and send it to government.
 Sad!— David Sligar (@DavidSligar) June 1, 2018

 While others are taking the chance to remind everyone of the value of buying from local retailers.

 Treasurer Scott Morrison on Amazon: "If they don't want to sell things in Australia because they don't like paying tax, there are plenty of options here at home." #auspol— Tom McIlroy (@TomMcIlroy) June 1, 2018

 This battle between global corporate giant and OECD country government is certainly going to have ramifications beyond just Australia as consumers in countries from across the globe will be keeping an eye on the outcome.

-And FYI - Amazon’s decision is nothing to do with GST and all about wanting to drive us to the Amazon AU site...— Jay Dwight (@JayD1313) June 1, 2018
+And FYI - Amazon's decision is nothing to do with GST and all about wanting to drive us to the Amazon AU site...
+They own Book Depository in the UK, and BD are continuing to supply to Aust and charging GST.— Jay Dwight (@JayD1313) June 1, 2018

 Sloppers, Retailers and multicorps including Amazon do NOT pay GST.
 GST is a consumer tax, not a vendor tax.— Daniel Myles (@deejayqf) June 1, 2018